Andong0616/Andong.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Andong Zhuge (诸葛安东).
-I am a third-year PhD student at School of International Relations and Public Affairs (SIRPA), Fudan University.
+I am a PhD candidate at School of International Relations and Public Affairs (SIRPA), Fudan University.
 I obtained my BA in 2020 at SIRPA of Fudan University, majoring in Public Administration.
 Additionally, I completed a second major of Economics during my undergraduate studies at School of Economics (SOE), Fudan University.
 My advisor is Professor [Ping Zhang](https://faculty.fudan.edu.cn/zhangping1234/zh_CN/index.htm).

-I am currently a visiting graduate student at the Center for Policy Research, Maxwell School of Citizenship and Public Affairs, Syracuse University, supervised by Professor [Yilin Hou](https://www.maxwell.syr.edu/directory/yilin-hou).
 My research interests mainly include public finance, fiscal policy, urban policy, and inequality.
-If you want to collaborate, feel free to email me!
+If you want to collaborate, feel free to email me:)

 Publications